gaehlerm/SoftwareEngineering/README.md

 ## Enums

 Enums are something many software developers don’t know.
-You don’t need it.
+You don’t really need it.
 But they should know it as enums make your code much better.
 There are several different ways to write code without using enums.
 They are all bad.

 ```py
 # 1. boolean: